ozkangurhan/motokobootcamp2023/day2/questions.md

 **4.What is the issue with the following code sample?**

-A:  Need to add “import Nat “mo:base/Nat” “in the beginning, two variables "n" and "t" are not utilized.
+A:  Need to add “import Nat “mo:base/Nat” “in the beginning.
 ```
 actor {
   let n : Nat = 50;